 - hard-boiled eggs

-- salads with dressing on the side
+- salads with a side dressing

 - low-salt soups and chili